BetterDiscord/docs/docs/users/getting-started/troubleshooting.md

 If the installer does not seem to open, follow these steps:
 1. Download and install [7-Zip](https://www.7-zip.org/)
 1. Right-click and extract the BetterDiscord installer into a folder.
-1. Run the exe found in the folder.
+1. Run the .exe found in the folder.

 OR